KevinMarquette/kevinmarquette.github.io/_draft/MorePlaster.md

                default='3'
                store='text'
                prompt='Select the template type'>
-      <choice label='&amp;Single TemplateFile'
+      <choice label='&amp;Single templateFile'
-              help="Creates a template that ocntains a single TemplateFile" value="Single"/>
+              help="Creates a template that ocntains a single templateFile" value="Single"/>
       <choice label='Import from &amp;Directory'
               help="Creates a template that will deploy a directory full of files"